Mead: Masculine Initiations

 Derek Freeman’s Challenge (1983, 1998)

-The deeper issue: The controversy highlighted that neither pure cultural determinism nor pure biological determinism adequately explains how societies construct gender.
-Modern anthropology recognizes gene-culture interaction — biology and culture shape each other.
+The deeper issue: Neither pure cultural determinism nor pure biological determinism explains how societies construct gender.
+Modern anthropology recognizes gene-culture interaction.

 The Freeman-Mead controversy exemplifies a fundamental challenge in anthropology: can fieldwork conducted 15-40 years apart in a dramatically changed culture tell us which account is correct?
 Freeman claimed Mead was 'hoaxed,' but the mainstream anthropological community questioned his own methodology and objectivity while acknowledging some of Mead's characterizations were oversimplified.